anson70242/Personal-AI-Agent/devlog/DEVLOG.md

 ---

-**Today Goal 2:** Setup the vllm server, configure nginx to forward LLM api request to vllm server.
+**Today Goal 2:** Set up the vLLM server, configure Nginx to forward LLM API requests to the vLLM server.

 First, `ssh` to the GPU server.